kibook/s1kd-tools/README.md

   - [S1000D spec sample](http://github.com/kibook/S1000D)

-These tools are primarily developed around Issue 5.0 of the specification, and are generally compatibile with the previous 4.X issues.
+These tools are primarily developed around Issue 6 of the specification, and are generally compatibile with the previous 5.0 and 4.X issues.
 Support for Issue 3.0 and lower is a work-in-progress.
 Support for SGML schemas is not planned.

   - [Compatibility with each issue of the specification](COMPATIBILITY.md)